 - 51% of teen apps users have avoided certain apps due to privacy concerns.

-- 26% of teen apps users have uninstalled an app because they learned it was collecting personal information that they didn’t wish to share.
+- 26% of teen apps users have uninstalled an app because they found out it was collecting personal information that they didn’t wish to share.

 - 46% of teen apps users have turned off location tracking features on their cell phone or in an app because they were worried about the privacy of their information.